gsa-oes/office-of-evaluation-sciences/_projects/1716-Increasing-Student-FAFSA-Renewal-Rates.md

 ## What was the impact?

-Messages focused on the Federal Pell Grant were significantly more effective than messages describing financial aid more generally among those who were eligible for Federal Pell Grants the previous year.
-Sending an email increased FAFSA submission rates from 4.34 to 7.77 percent within 20 days, which is equivalent to approximately 250,000 additional FAFSA submissions over the period.
+Among those who were eligible for Federal Pell Grants the previous year, messages focused on the Federal Pell Grant were significantly more effective than messages describing financial aid more generally.
+Using the most effective message for each group increased FAFSA submission rates from 4.34 to 7.77 percent within 20 days, which is equivalent to approximately 250,000 additional FAFSA submissions over the period.